APEC Business Travel Card

-The APEC Business Travel Card (ABTC) is a travel document issued to business travellers who are citizens of APEC participating economies.
-Valid for five years, the card eliminates the need for its holder to possess a visa when visiting other APEC participating economies as long as pre-clearance has been obtained during the application process.
+The APEC Business Travel Card (ABTC) is a travel document issued to business travelers who are citizens of APEC member economies.
+Valid for five years, the card eliminates the need for visas when traveling to other APEC member economies, provided the holder has completed the necessary pre-clearance during the application process.

+In 2021, the Virtual APEC Business Travel Card (VABTC) was introduced, offering the same benefits via a mobile application.
+Virtual cards are intended to replace physical cards entirely, although each participating economy will decide their own timeline for doing so.
+As of 2023, all APEC economies except Russia now accept the VABTC for entry.

 Participating APEC economies and application process

-Most APEC economies are full participating economies in the APEC Business Travel Card:
+19 of 21 APEC economies are full participating economies in the APEC Business Travel Card program: